See how to make jar pasta sauce better! Go from plain jarred pasta sauce to nearly homemade tasting sauce!

-When I first started out with cooking, I precisely measured absolutely everything but now that I have been doing it for quite some time… I tend to just eyeball and use my best judgement.
+When I first started out with cooking, I precisely measured absolutely everything but now that I have been doing it for quite some time… I tend to just eyeball and use my best judgment.
 Except for baking… ALWAYS use exact measurements when baking!

 Simmer Your Sauce

-All of the extras are added in to your sauce, and now it is time to let it simmer.
+All of the extras are added to your sauce, and now it is time to let it simmer.
 Depending on how much time you have, the sauce should simmer anywhere from 30 minutes to 2 hours.
-As it simmers, give it a stir once in a while… Then all you have to do is serve it up over some noodles, top with cheese and enjoy!
+As it simmers, give it a stir once in a while… Then all you have to do is serve it up over some noodles, top with cheese, and enjoy!